-QER supported GAWB recovering some of its administrative costs from a proportionately returnable deposit which is reflective of the costs borne by GAWB.
-QER state that this would go some way towards supporting GAWB's proposal regarding managing default risk.
+In response to GAWB's initial submission, QER stated that it supported GAWB recovering some of its administrative costs from a proportionately returnable deposit which is reflective of the costs borne by GAWB.
+QER stated that this would go some way towards supporting GAWB's proposal regarding managing default risk.

-The Authority notes that guarantees for payments reflect established commercial practices to dealing with potential credit risk.
-The Authority accepts that there may be circumstances where such action is appropriate, to ensure that the expected costs of providing services are recovered.
+In the Draft Report, the Authority noted that guarantees for payments reflect established commercial practices to dealing with potential credit risk.
+The Authority accepted that there may be circumstances where such action is appropriate, to ensure that the expected costs of providing services are recovered.

-However, the Authority does not agree with GAWB's proposal that lost revenue (from a counterparty becoming insolvent) should be recovered from GAWB's other customers.
-The Authority also does not agree with the principle that existing customers should pay a penalty for a separate customer being unable to pay GAWB for its water consumption.
+However, the Authority did not agree with GAWB's proposal that lost revenue (from a counterparty becoming insolvent) should be recovered from GAWB's other customers.
+The Authority also did not agree with the principle that existing customers should pay a penalty for a separate customer being unable to pay GAWB for its water consumption.
 This is a matter to be resolved solely between GAWB and the customer.
 This is a risk which is within GAWB's control.